Fowzi82/dvwa-security-lab/README.md

 Medium security introduces basic protections such as:

-- additional request validation
+- request validation
-- session token checking
+- delay between login attempts

 This slows down automated brute force attempts but does not fully prevent them.